Devichinni20/W7_BabySoC_Physical_Design/README.md

 ```
  Understanding how the generated SPEF is used for post-route STA in real design flows.

--Developed an end-to-end understanding of how digital design data becomes a
+Thus Developed an end-to-end understanding of how digital design data becomes a
 physical chip ready for timing closure and sign-off.